lakshmi-321/TODO-LIST/README.md

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: [Code Splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

 ### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section has moved here: [Analyzing the Bundle Size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

 ### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This section has moved here: [Making a Progressive Web App](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

 ### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section has moved here: [Advanced Configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: [Deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: [Troubleshooting: npm run build fails to minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## Contributing

+If you want to contribute to the project, feel free to submit a pull request or open an issue on the repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.